5th February, 2025

 Every hard hat has an expiry date (also known as a maximum lifespan).
 You might think this expiry date would get marked on the hard hat, like a use-by or sell-by date.
 It doesn't.

 The manufactured date is stamped onto the hard hat, usually below the brim.
-Flip your hard hat over and take a look on the inside.
+Flip your hard hat over and take a look at the inside.

 You should see something that looks like this: